This post was most recently updated on March 4th, 2020

 Having a rabbit first aid kit set up and in a cupboard ready to go reduces a lot of stress when you are dealing with a sick or injured animal as everything you need is there together.
-I suggest you assemble these things and create a kit and keep it somewhere handy.
-This isn’t just a rabbit first aid kit, you can use these things for most animal situations, and humans too.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.